 When users submit feedback on an idea (rather than just reading about it) it gives you the chance to learn something new.
 It also means you can follow up with the user down the road.
 When writing Portal card descriptions consider whether there are particular questions you're trying to answer.
 What can you ask users to draw out the kind of feedback most likely to be valuable?

-Use images with care
+Use graphics with care

 Drive users to your Portal